Death of the New Gods

-Death of the New Gods was an eight-issue comic book limited series published in 2007 and 2008 by DC Comics.
+Death of the New Gods is an eight-issue comic book limited series published in 2007 and 2008 by DC Comics.
 It was written and pencilled by Jim Starlin.

 The series follows the final days of the New Gods as they are stalked by a mysterious killer.
 The events of the series set the foundation for the 2008 storyline Final Crisis.

 Background

 Death of the New Gods was conceived by DC as a series that would lead- and tie-in to Final Crisis, much like Countdown to Final Crisis.
-Jim Starlin stated in an interview that: "I sort of think of this project as putting an ending to Jack's New Gods saga.
+Jim Starlin said in an interview that "I sort of think of this project as putting an ending to Jack's New Gods saga.
 Since Kirby's initial run on the characters, others have presented them with mixed results.
 Looking back I'd say at least half of the past New Gods series have done more harm than good.
-So for me, Death of the New Gods is half honoring Jack Kirby, half mercy killing."
-In the same interview, he stated that: "They started building Countdown around Death of the New Gods because it was way ahead of everybody else.
+So for me, Death of the New Gods is half honoring Jack Kirby, half mercy killing".
+He also commented that "they started building Countdown around Death of the New Gods because it was way ahead of everybody else.
 They started catching up with me, and I'm having to change my ending to adjust to what they're doing in Countdown.
 Up until now, I've been telling everybody I'm killing them all.
 One survives.
 And he was going to have a good death.
-I had to keep him around until the end."
+I had to keep him around until the end".